Bayern Munich wins 8th straight Bundesliga title

 That made Germany the first major European league to crown a champion after resuming play amid the coronavirus pandemic.
 Paris Saint-Germain was named French champion in April, but that was after the rest of the season was canceled.

+Bayern is planning a team party but can’t invite players’ families because of coronavirus restrictions, chairman Karl-Heinz Rummenigge said.

 Bayern powered to its 30th German title with a perfect record of seven wins in the Bundesliga since it resumed last month in empty stadiums amid the coronavirus pandemic.
-Hansi Flick has coached Bayern to 26 wins from 29 games in all competitions since he took over in November.
+Hansi Flick has coached Bayern to 26 wins from 29 games in all competitions since he took over in November after Niko Kovac had led the team to a 5-1 loss at Eintracht Frankfurt.

+“When Hansi took over the helm, he quickly got the ship going again,” Rummenigge said in televised comments.
+Flick started out as an interim coach but was given an extension to 2023 in April.

 Bayern is chasing a possible triple.
 It can add the German Cup if it beats Bayer Leverkusen in the July 4 final and is in contention for the Champions League.
 Europe’s premier club competition was postponed because of the coronavirus but is due to finish in a tournament format in August.